yichen96/LeetCram/README.md

 # LootCode

 Interactive LeetCode practice app with MCQs and code puzzles.
-Built with React + TypeScript + Vite.
+Aanswers looted from LLM.

+For people who have little time brushing up their algo knowledge.

+Use it anywhere - rest time between sets in the gym, or commuting on the train.

 ## Features